jacobrogers603/mark_my_words/to-do.md

 we don't want to fetch the content of the notes on the home page and we don't want notes being sent with data that shouldn't be seen by the user at specific times in the network inspector on the browser

-## fix public profile access problems

-when a user is logged in, they have access to buttons they shouldn't on another user's public profile page

 ## encryption

 notes and data in general should be encrypted on the client side